Seagate/cortx-s3server/docs/design/object-protection.md

 Current version of alert text:

-> Data integrity failure (content checksum mismatch).
+> Data integrity validation failure (content checksum mismatch).
 > Cluster is transitioning to safe mode.
 Contact Seagate Support.

 Alert also includes JSON with details on the failure -- bucket/object name,